Ivan-Alba/42-common-core/README.md

 - Competitive Multiplayer: Core interactive gameplay optimized for real-time competition between users.
 - Automated Matchmaking: An efficient system that pairs available players for immediate game sessions.
-- Achievement System: A set of unlockable milestones that recognize and reward specific player accomplishments and milestones.
+- Achievement System: A set of unlockable milestones that recognize and reward specific Paso 1player accomplishments and milestones.
 - Social Connectivity: A streamlined friend management system to build a network of competitive peers and track their activity.
 - Global Ranking: A dynamic leaderboard that displays player standings and performance metrics across the platform.
 - Profile & Progress Tracking: Secure user accounts that store detailed match history, statistics, and earned rewards.